 To begin developing this research paper I simply thought about race in American film.
-I wanted to talk about the separation of black and white people I saw so commonly in films, and how I saw films like Think Like a Man, which featured an ensemble cast of notable black actors with only two white main characters, which were likely created in response to too many other films with all white casts and one or two speaking black characters.
-I was going to focus on how this polarization came about and why it still exists today, as well as who these kinds of films are marketed towards.
-However, I found that researching marketing tactics was not really what I wanted to focus on.
-To reset, I examined further the kinds of characters that “white films” are centered around.
-Drawing from my personal experience, I realized that the largest conflicts they face are typically due to outside circumstances not much greater than their own existence—a crazy ex-girlfriend, a terrible mother-in-law, a horrible boss, or mean girls at school.
-But when I thought about black main characters, I noticed that they were commonly fit into a larger social and historical context; they were dealing with drug dealers in a bad neighborhood, failed education systems, the school to prison pipeline, or trying to find love while also being independent.
+My topic of choice was originally the separation of black and white people I saw so commonly in films, namely the lack of interracial casts.
+I thought of The Big Wedding (dir.
+Justin Zackham 2013) and Think Like a Man (dir.
+Tim Story 2012); both romantic comedies have an ensemble cast of recognizable actors, yet only two characters of a differing race than the rest of the cast.
+Black American films with only two white characters are likely created in response to too many other films with all white casts and one or two speaking black characters.
+I was going to focus on how this polarization came about and why it still exists today, as well as who these kinds of films are marketed toward and what messages the convey about race in the United States.
+However, I realized that I may present a conflicting perspective since I am part of the audience the films like Think Like a Man are targeted towards, and I recognize the importance of representation as the motivation for this development.
+I also felt it may be difficult to research the marketing tactics and the social effect these films have on race relations.
+There were too many reasons for me not to choose this aspect of race and film, so I began to look at different angles.

+I examined further the kinds of characters that “white films” are centered around.
+Drawing from my memory of films with white protagonists, the largest conflicts they face are situational and have to do with the characters they interact with.
+Conflict is usually on an individual scale and can be solved by the end of the film.
+But when I thought about black main characters, I noticed that they were commonly fit into a larger social and historical context; they were dealing with drug dealers in a bad neighborhood, failed education systems, gang violence and police brutality, or trying to find love while also being independent.
 While these situations are true for black people, the storylines black people were placed in were ultimately less character-based than those with white people.
+These conflicts speak to a larger scope of institutional oppression and many other issues that affect the black community.
 White characters were given social neutrality, while black characters were always reminded that they were black.

-Yet because of the representation of black people (while still marginal compared to whites) I knew that some would argue that race was no longer relevant, and cite films that had more than one black character in an amicable relationship.
-From there I began to research the term “post-racial” and found scholarly support for this idea.
-I used the articles that were cited in the reference sections of other articles that I used, and was also able to find research on black stereotypes, white savior archetypes, and colorblindness.
+At this point I was reminded of the media outlets that argue that race is no longer relevant, yet there are countless films illustrate the institutional racism and stereotypes that still affect people of color today.
+The term “post-racial” is often used to describe the idea that race was no longer relevant, and I began to research the term in relation to American film.
+I used the articles that were cited in the reference sections of articles that supported my ideas and was also able to find research on black stereotypes, white savior archetypes, and colorblindness.

 Discussion